Sv443-Network/UserUtils/docs.md

 Adds a transform function to the translation system.
 Transforms are applied after resolving a translation for any language.
 Use this to enable dynamic values in translations, for example to insert custom values or to denote a section that could be encapsulated by rich text.
 The `transform` argument is a tuple of `[RegExp, TransformFn]`.

+- ⚠️ If a transform function throws an error, it will propagate up through the translation functions (`tr.for()`, `tr.use()`, etc.), so make sure to either handle errors within the transform function itself or wrap translation calls in try/catch blocks.

 The `TransformFn` receives an object with the following properties:
 | Property | Type | Description |